JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Polly.md

 77777777777777777777777777777777777777777777777777777777777777777777777777777777777777

 To conclude my experience in this practice, my far most expectations were to learn actual coding.
-For me hacking is just this action they show you in the movies, something that has to do with programs/systems/computers/codes/matrix-looking-kinda-stuff.
+For me hacking is this action they show you in the movies, something that has to do with programs/systems/computers/codes/matrix-looking-kinda-stuff.
 I knew this would probably not be the case as I did read the practice description before registering it, where it was mentioned that hacking was "more than that".
 I learned it was way more than that, where a huge part of it was looking and inspecting, poking inside stuff.
 Playing around with it, moving from side to side and upside down.